 - 1.1.1 The capacity of the fuel tank will be specified in the manufacturer's booklet.
 This volume will be referred to throughout as the 'fuel tank capacity'. - 1.1.2 Syphon most of the fuel from the tank and then run the car until it has run out of fuel. - 1.1.3 Refill the fuel tank with fuel (or an equivalent mass of water or other ballast) to its fuel tank capacity. - 1.1.4 Check the oil level and top up to its maximum level if necessary.
 Similarly, top up the levels of all other fluids to their maximum levels if necessary. - 1.1.5 Ensure that the vehicle has its spare wheel on board along with any tools supplied with the vehicle.
-Nothing else should be in the vehicle. - 1.1.6 Ensure that all tyres are inflated according to the manufacturer's instructions for half load. - 1.1.7 Remove the front vehicle license plate and its holder/brackets if these are removable from the bumper. - 1.1.8 Measure the front and rear axle weights and determine the total weight of the vehicle.
+Nothing else should be in the vehicle. - 1.1.6 Ensure that all tyres are inflated according to the manufacturer's instructions for half load. - 1.1.7 Where the vehicle has been supplied directly by the OEM and has a license plate holder attached, this shall not be removed for testing.
+If the vehicle has been sourced from a dealership, license plate holders that have been added to the vehicle shall be removed. - 1.1.8 Measure the front and rear axle weights and determine the total weight of the vehicle.
 The total weight is the 'unladen kerb weight' of the vehicle.
 Record this weight in the test details.